-This volume of the integrated comprehensive plan establishes a long term, prioritized schedule of capital investments to ensure that the district has sufficient resources to fulfill its mission and that critical assets are repaired or replaced before they reach their end of useful life.
+This volume of the integrated comprehensive plan establishes a long-term, prioritized schedule of capital investments to ensure that the district has sufficient resources to fulfill its mission and that critical assets are repaired or replaced before they reach the end of their useful life.
 The capital projects plan provides a basis for development of the district's annual capital budget.

 The foundation of the district's first capital projects plan was developed concurrently with its long-term financial plan.
-Capital projects detail will be developed in the fourth quarter of 2023 and the plan will be completed and presented for board adoption in the first quarter of 2024.
+The capital project plan was completed and presented for board adoption in the fourth quarter of 2024.